 Many Premiere Pro effects are adjustable.
 You can often adjust things like the direction, blur amount, colors, etc. Being able to tweak each effect makes an effective way more versatile and usable for various purposes.
 For example: Now you can emphasize a particular brand color or differentiate between a flash forward or a flash backward.

 What if you want to re-use a particular setting of an effect?
 Grab a pen and paper?
 Remember the settings?
 Copy and Paste this effect?
-There is a more convenient and effective way: Create (or import) presets in Adobe Premiere.
+There is a more convenient and effective way: Create or import presets into Premiere Pro.

-Learn how easy it is to create, apply, and manage presets inside Premiere Pro.
+Learn how easy it is to create, apply, and manage custom presets inside Premiere Pro.

 How to build presets from effects and transitions

 Create Video Presets for Premiere Pro